Federal Information Processing Standards (FIPS)

 Frequently Asked Questions

-In addition to encrypting the datasets, the FIPS validated backups are backed up through an encrypted tunnel and comply with FIPS guidelines.
+In addition to encrypting the datasets, FIPS-validated backups are transmitted through an encrypted tunnel and comply with FIPS guidelines.

 Both the screenshot verification and local verification may be disabled on an agent basis within the Remote Web.
 Information on these settings can be found in the verification section of Configure Agent / System Settings Page.